Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/wifi-direct.md

     ```

 <a name="activate_wifi_direct"></a>
-## Activating Wi-Fi Direct
+## Activate Wi-Fi Direct

-To activate a Wi-Fi Direct local device and check the device state:
+To activate a Wi-Fi Direct local device and check the device state, follow the steps below:

-1. Activate Wi-Fi Direct on the local device using the `Activate()` method of the [Tizen.Network.WiFiDirect.WiFiDirectManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.WiFiDirect.WiFiDirectManager.html) class.
+1. Activate Wi-Fi Direct on the local device using the `Activate()` method of the [Tizen.Network.WiFiDirect.WiFiDirectManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.WiFiDirect.WiFiDirectManager.html) class:

     ```csharp
     try